Atiyakh/Fluxon/README.md

 ## Getting Started

 ## Setting up The Server
 Setting up the server is pretty simple.
-First you pick your favorite server from Fluxon.Endpoint, let's say you happened to choose AsyncServer as your main Endpoint for the server (which is the only one avaliable right now, more on the way tho)
+First you pick your favorite server from Fluxon.Endpoint, let's say you happened to choose AsyncServer as your main Endpoint for the server (which is the only one available right now, more on the way tho)

 write this in your "server.py"
 ```python